 Physical risks are a specific case of the environment impacting a real estate asset through natural disasters, long term effects of climate change, or extreme weather conditions.
 These types of risks directly affect the operation of the tenant of a real estate asset and could also affect its attractiveness and valuation.
-Therefore, EthiFinance could potentially adjust the Quality of the Real Estate assets as a result of the physical risk assessment.
+Therefore, EthiFinance Ratings could potentially adjust the Quality of the Real Estate assets as a result of the physical risk assessment.

-EthiFinance strongly believes that physical risks are a key credit factor when rating different types of corporates but especially in the case of REICs whose assets are situated in one or several locations and, by definition, cannot be relocated.
-EthiFinance uses a proprietary methodology (Physical Risks Scores Methodology - PRSM) to quantitively assess a wide range of physical risks for an asset or a portfolio of assets based on their geographical location.
-The entry data of the PRSM is the precise geographical position of the asset (i.e., latitude and longitude of a building), or the most precise administrative region to which the asset belongs.
-Then for each risk, one or several specific databases are used to determine the score based on an approach of damage functions, that quantify the risks related to climate change or based on limit values largely used by the scientific community.
-The damage functions convert the hazard intensities into a proportion of assets affected resulting in a score between 0 and 1, then converted to a scale of 0 to 10 where 0 is the lowest risk and 10 is the highest risk.
-High scores do not automatically impact the quality of the real estate assets factor but rather are used as an alert tool to signal that the potential risk must be further investigated by the analyst as described in the Qualitative Analysis paragraph.
+EthiFinance Ratings strongly believes that physical risks are a key credit factor when rating different types of corporates but especially in the case of REICs whose assets are situated in one or several locations and, by definition, cannot be relocated.
+EthiFinance Ratings uses a proprietary framework (Physical Risks Scores Framework - PRSF) to quantitively assess a wide range of physical risks for an asset or a portfolio of assets based on their geographical location.
+The entry data of the PRSF is the precise geographical position of the asset (i.e., latitude and longitude of a building, location), or the most precise administrative region to which the asset belongs.
+Then for each risk, one or several specific databases are used to determine the score based on an approach of damage functions, whenever they exist, which quantify the risks related to climate change, or based on limit values largely used by the scientific community.
+The damage functions or limit values convert the hazard intensities into a proportion of assets affected resulting in a specific physical risk exposure which is classified as 'very low', 'low', 'medium', 'high', 'very high'.
+High risk exposure does not automatically impact the quality of the real estate assets factor but rather is used as an alert tool to signal that the potential risk must be further investigated by the analyst as described in the Qualitative Analysis paragraph.

 Quantitative analysis.
 Physical risks considered are i) chronic or, ii) acute.
 Chronic risks are related to a shift of the mean climate that can have ongoing effects on the asset or its use.
-For instance, a rise of the sea level for real estate assets located near river beds or coastal areas.
-Acute risks relate to extreme events that concern a wide range of hazards which can have potentially high adverse impacts from limiting its use (i.e., the effect of a flooding resulting in a commercial center unable to operate) to very significant damages, temporary or permanent, with high remediation costs (i.e., a building, a commercial center, or a plant affected by earthquakes, cyclones, storms, or tsunamis).
-The quantitative assessment of an asset or a portfolio of assets results in a table with a score for each physical risk.
-Table 9 illustrates a real case of an asset located in Latam.
+For instance, a rise of the sea level for real estate assets located near riverbeds or coastal areas.
+Acute risks relate to extreme events that concern a wide range of hazards which can have potentially high adverse impacts from limiting its use (i.e., the effect of a flooding resulting in a commercial centre unable to operate) to very significant damage, temporary or permanent, with high remediation costs (i.e., a building, a commercial centre, or a plant affected by earthquakes, cyclones, storms, or tsunamis).
+The quantitative assessment of an asset or a portfolio of assets results in a table with a physical risk exposure.
+Table 9 illustrates a real case of an asset located in Italy.